libcellml/docs-theory/potassium_channel.rst

 But along with this containment functionality comes the need for the enclosed variables to communicate with one another across these artificial barriers.
 This is done by creating *equivalent variable maps*, wherein a variable in one component is mapped through an *interface* to a corresponding variable in another.

-More information about how components can be nested to create a hierarchical *encapsulation structure* is shown in more detail in the next chapter, :ref:`A model of a sodium channel<sodium_channel>` and demonstrated in :ref:`HH Tutorial 3<debugSodiumChannelModel>`.
+More information about how components can be nested to create a hierarchical *encapsulation structure* is shown in more detail in the next chapter, :ref:`A model of a sodium channel<sodium_channel>` and demonstrated in :hh_tutorial:`HH Tutorial 3 <3>`.

 .. figure:: images/potassium_component_structure.png
     :name: potassium_component_structure